collin80/SavvyCAN/README.md

 However, this source code is integrated into the source for SavvyCAN and one isn't required to download it separately.

 This project requires 5.8.0 or higher because of a dependency on QSerialBus.
+However, you will get even more SerialBus goodness if you use QT 5.11 or 5.12

 ## Instructions for compiling: